movabletype/mt-plugin-bob/README.md

 # Configuration

-Bob the Rebuilder is configured at the System level (Settings > Rebuilder in MT5; Manage > Rebuilder in MT4).
+Bob the Rebuilder is configured at the System level (Tools > Rebuilder in MT5;
+Manage > Rebuilder in MT4).
 "Jobs" are used to rebuild a blog or part of a blog on a schedule, and can be enabled or disabled as needed.

 "Create a rebuilder job" to get started: specify a blog, what you want to republish, its frequency, and save it.
 Done!